ManuelaCarriero/PyExTra/README.md

 Run the SSA simulation `python ssa_simulation.py configuration.txt -run` <br>
 Then you would like to observe the time course behavior: <br>
 And mostly the stationary distribution: <br>
 If you change the type of regulation by making the gene more inactive than active (for instance, ka = 0.1 and ki = 1), you should see a distribution of states whose states with higher residency time are those with lower number of molecules (in particular, a peak at zero molecules).
+Thereby, the Poisson distribution will change its shape assuming a longer tail. <br>
 <br>
 Try yourself and, if you want, let me know !
-PyExTra let you simulate gene expression in a way that you can manipulate your biological system.
+PyExTra let you simulate gene expression in a way that you can manipulate your biological system.<br>
+$${\color{red}Have a nice research}$$
 # References